aablsk/bank-of-anthos/iac/tf-multienv-cicd-anthos-autopilot/README.md

     1. Click `Manage Repositories`
     1. `CONNECT REPOSITORY` and follow the UI.
 Do NOT create a trigger.
 1. [OPTIONAL] If your GCP organization has the compute.vmExternalIpAccess constraint in place reset it on project level `gcloud org-policies reset constraints/compute.vmExternalIpAccess --project=$PROJECT_ID`
-1. Replace environment variables in $REPO_ROOT/iac/multi-env-cicd/one-click-setup/env.sh
+1. Replace environment variables in $REPO_ROOT/iac/tf-multienv-cicd-anthos-autopilot/shell-scripts/env.sh
-1. Navigate to the repository root and execute with owner permissions `./iac/multi-env-cicd/one-click-setup/00-one-click-setup.sh`.
+1. Navigate to the repository root and execute with project owner permissions `./iac/tf-multienv-cicd-anthos-autopilot/shell-scripts/00-setup-all-the-things.sh`.
 What happens under the hood:
     1. Patches ACM manifests to contain references to your project and commits them to your git repository
     1. Terraform will set up your GCP infrastructure
     1. Waits for provisioning of managed ASM to complete